 - (a) First degree.
-An actor commits first degree nonconsensual sexual conduct when that actor: - (1) Knowingly engages in a sexual act with the complainant or causes the complainant to engage in or submit to a sexual act; - (2) Reckless as to the fact that the actor lacks the complainant's effective consent. - (b) Second degree.
-An actor commits second degree nonconsensual sexual contact when that actor: - (1) Knowingly engages in a sexual contact with the complainant or causes the complainant to engage in or submit to sexual contact; - (2) Reckless as to the fact that the actor lacks the complainant's effective consent. - (c) Exclusions from liability.
-An actor does not commit an offense under this section for deception that induces the complainant to consent to the sexual act or sexual contact. - (d) Penalties. - (1) First degree nonconsensual sexual conduct of an adult is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree nonconsensual sexual conduct of an adult is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (e) Definitions.
-The terms "knowingly" and "recklessly" have the meanings specified in RCC § 22E-206; the terms "actor," "complainant," "deception," "effective consent," "sexual act," and "sexual contact" have the meanings specified in RCC § 22E-701.
+An actor commits first degree nonconsensual sexual conduct when the actor: - (1) Knowingly engages in a sexual act with the complainant or causes the complainant to engage in or submit to a sexual act; - (2) Reckless as to the fact that the actor lacks the complainant's effective consent. - (b) Second degree.
+An actor commits second degree nonconsensual sexual contact when the actor: - (1) Knowingly engages in a sexual contact with the complainant or causes the complainant to engage in or submit to a sexual contact; - (2) Reckless as to the fact that the actor lacks the complainant's effective consent. - (c) Exclusion from liability.
+An actor does not commit an offense under this section when, in fact, the actor uses deception, unless it is deception as to the nature of the sexual act or sexual contact. - (d) Penalties. - (1) First degree nonconsensual sexual conduct of an adult is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree nonconsensual sexual conduct of an adult is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (e) Definitions.
+The terms "knowingly" and "reckless" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "complainant," "deception," "effective consent," "sexual act," and "sexual contact" have the meanings specified in RCC § 22E-701.

 RCC § 22E-1308.
-Limitations on Liability for RCC Chapter 13 Offenses.
+Incest.2